AlBerey/RegTopK/README.md

 the supplementary file.

 ## Implementations
-There are three main implementations: Toy_Example.py, LinearRegression.py, and ResNet18-CIFAR10.py.
+There are four main implementations: Toy_Example.py, LinearRegression.py, ResNet18-CIFAR10.py, and ImagNette_distributed.ipynb

 ### Toy_Example.py
 Toy_Example.py implements the toy example given in Section "Preliminaries", Sub-section "Learning Rate Scaling Property", Sub-sub-section "Motivational Example".

 ### LinearRegression.py
-It provides the main implementation of the numerical experiment presented in Section "Numerical Validation" given in the main paper as well as Section 2 of the supplementary file.
+It provides the main implementation of the numerical experiment presented in Section "Numerical Validation" given in the paper.

 ### ResNet18-CIFAR10.py
-It provides the main implementation of the numerical experiment of training ResNet-18 on CIFAR-10.
-The results have been presented in Section 2 of the supplementary file.
+It trains the ResNet-18 on CIFAR-10 with both top-k and RegTop-k.

+### ImagNette_distributed.ipynb
+It fine-tunes SqueezeNet, ShuffleNetV2, MobileNetV2, EfficientNet, and ResNet152 on ImageNette using both Top-k and RegTop-k